kostyantynHrytsyuk/Fin-GARCH/README.md

 ## The final project for finances course in UCU Spring'20
 This project dedicated to the research on how generalized autoregressive conditional heteroskedasticity (GARCH) models can be applied for analyzing investment funds volatility.

+As a result, we achieved very precise predictions for 10 days only with a 0.03% error.

 As a dataset for the project we chose such funds:
 * Vanguard Total Stock Market Index Fund;
 * Blackrock;